Empurion/Empurion/README.md

 Use the tables below to navigate my websites and projects.

+My current code is behind a reverse proxy authentication wall using Gitea.
+Will create more public repos as I develop.

 > [!IMPORTANT]
 > |   Website   |   Description   |
 > |------|------|